goliatone/go-config/README.md

 ## Configuration Container

-The configuration container is a flexible package for Go that loads configuration values from multiple sources (files, environment variables, command-line flags, and in-code structs).
+The configuration container is a flexible package for Go that loads configuration values from multiple sources (files, environment variables, command line flags, and in-code structs).
 It supports merging, validation, and variable substitution through configurable solvers.

 ### Features
-- **Multi-Source Loading**: Load configuration from JSON, YAML, or TOML files, environment variables, command-line flags, or directly from Go structs.
+- **Multi-Source Loading**: Load configuration from JSON, YAML, or TOML files, environment variables, command line flags, or directly from Go structs.
 - **Validation**: Each configuration struct can implement a `Validate()` method to enforce required rules.
 - **Flexible Merging**: Loaders are applied in a defined order so that later sources override earlier values.
 - **Optional Loaders**: Easily wrap a provider so that certain errors (such as missing optional files) are ignored.
-- **Variable Substitution**: Built-in support for variable substitution (e.g. env vars) and URI solving.
+- **Variable Substitution**: Built in support for variable substitution (e.g. env vars) and URI solving.
 - **Error Handling**: Structured error handling with categories and metadata for better debugging.

 ### Struct Tag Configuration for File Parsing